Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 >
 > **ROWS BETWEEN** may NOT yield correct results, as the number of rows that make up the 1 minute interval could be inconsistent.
 In this case for a 5 second tag without gaps, you might have assumed 12 rows would make up 1 minute.
 >

+#### NOTE: At the time of publishing this lab, in late May 2024, the RANGE BETWEEN function was in Private Preview, we have included it in the lab content below for reference.
+If you receive errors when running the RANGE BETWEEN queries, it may NOT be available in your region.
+Please review the [Snowflake Preview Features](https://docs.snowflake.com/en/release-notes/preview-features) page for more information.

 > aside positive
 >